eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 organizational) that (i) attestation providers can receive and send their attestations from/to the app and (ii) online-platforms will be able to accept the white label app via/within their service?**

 Within this project, we are delivering a toolbox consisting of various specifications and services.
-Each Memberstate can then select which services they wish to use.
+Each Member State can then select which services they wish to use.

 In addition to the wallet, we will also provide open source reference implementations for both the issuer and verifier.